 Finally, keep the office festive but also know when to take a much-needed break to encourage work/life harmony!
 The holidays are a time for family, friends, and relaxation.
 Give your people time to decompress by cutting the cord on company communication over the holiday weekend.
 The goal is to have your people come back refreshed and energized (until the next holiday, that is).
 So set your status to ‘Away’ and lead by example to avoid serious burnout.
 As they say, absence makes the heart grow fonder…

-The winter blues and time away from the office doesn’t have to mean a dip in productivity.
+The winter blues and time away from the office don’t have to mean a dip in productivity.
 Recognition efforts, group activities, and healthy breaks are just some of the ways to keep your people thankful.
 Stay tuned throughout the holiday season for bright ideas on how HR can keep encouraging employee motivation and focus.

 From Nora Stark

 Nora is Product Marketing Manager at Hibob.
 She brings her background in psychology and passion for storytelling to her role.
 Often confused with the Starks from the North, Nora is also on a mission to travel and explore other cultures.
 An avid reader and podcast listener, she can be found discussing the latest pop culture news around the office.
 Nora is thrilled to discover where the future of work is headed through bob.